-I know I’m not the only keyboard tango hunter to experience a crisis of confidence when faced with the prospect of not being able to achieve my objective.
 I’m a results driven person.
 I see the mountain, I figure out how to climb or circumambulate it, I conquer that mountain – and then I look for the next mountain.
 There is no plateau for me.
 There are only mountains to climb.
 I don’t slow down and people find it hard to keep up.

 But rather like a boyfriend that subtly keeps moving more of his stuff into your apartment until he’s part of the decor, this research project has become somewhat of a fixture in my life for better or worse.
 I say worse because I ponder regularly the impact my research is having not only on my life, but the lives of my family and friends.
 Am I less tolerable?
 Do I bore people with talk about this passion project?
 Does my work scare people?
 Am I too intense?

 These are the things I think about at 4am as my brain keeps spinning.
 But in one of those moments of sleepless self reflection, I was contemplating if I had an addiction to my research.